FizzyGalacticus/StarkServer/README.md

 I don't use any fancy build tools, as I figured that if there ever comes a time that I need them, then this project has overgrown its original intended scope.

+### Todos
 To keep track of different issues, features, bugfixes, etc., I use [Waffle.io](https://waffle.io/FizzyGalacticus/StarkServer).

-### Todos
-For a full list of things that I would like done, please check out the issues!

 License
 -------